Classical solution to a multidimensional stochastic Burgers equation via forward-backward SDEs: Abstract

 \section{Abstract}

-We prove the existence and uniqueness of a global strong adapted solution to the multidimensional stochastic Burgers equation in the space $\C([0,T]\x\Rnu^n)$ without gradient-type assumptions on the force or the initial condition.
-The solution is $\C^2$ in $x\in \Rnu^n$ and $\al$-H\"older continuous in $t\in [0,T]$ for some $\al<\frac12$.
-Our approach is based on an interplay between forward-backward SDEs and PDEs.
-Moreover, we show that as the viscosity goes to zero, the solution of the viscous stochastic Burgers equation converges uniformly to the local strong adapted solution of the inviscid stochastic Burgers equation.
+In this paper, we address the problem of existence and uniqueness of a global classical solution to a multidimensional stochastic Burgers equation without gradient-type assumptions on the force or the initial condition.
+The equation is first transformed to a random PDE, and then solved via the associated forward-backward SDE.
+Additionally, we obtain a new a priori gradient estimate valid for a large class of second-order quasilinear parabolic PDEs which becomes an important tool in our approach.
+Also, we study the stochastic Burgers equation in the vanishing viscosity limit.